rizvi-int/medical-ai-llm/README.md

 - **Smart Inference**: Assigns codes for encounters, family history, and observations

 ### 2. Conversational Chatbot
+- **Document listing**: "what documents are available?" - Shows table with ID, Title, Patient Name, and Date
 - **Multi-document queries**: "show codes for doc 1, 2, and 3"
 - **Context awareness**: "export to csv" remembers previous documents
 - **Multiple formats**: Table, CSV, detailed list with reasoning